-of the degree course are specified in the Undergraduate and Postgraduate Taught Regulations and the regulations for their individual degree course of study as stated in the relevant degree course specification(s).
+- 1. The criteria for students to progress from one stage of a degree course to the next and for the award of the degree course are specified in the Undergraduate and Postgraduate Taught Regulations and the regulations for their individual degree course of study as stated in the relevant degree course specification(s).
 Please note that the regulations are reviewed annually, and students are subject to the regulations that are in force when they enrol each academic year.
 In some cases, changes may only apply to students who first registered in a particular year of study.
 This will be made explicit in the regulations where relevant.
-You should therefore read the regulations carefully to ensure that you are fully aware of progression and award requirements that apply to you.

-- 2. Students who fail to progress to the next year of study, or fail to graduate, will be informed of the decision of the School Progression and Award Board through Campus Connect at the same time that module marks are released.
-Information will be provided at this time in relation to the opportunities for resitting, repeating, or taking first sits in modules that have been failed, or notification will be provided that registration with the College has been discontinued due to academic failure. - 3.
-Students are usually only permitted 2 attempts at a module(s) or year of study so failure at the second attempt may result in discontinuation of your studies with the College. - 4.
-Undergraduate Summer Resits: Undergraduate students who fail to progress to the subsequent year may, in accordance with set criteria, be offered a resit during the Summer Vacation Assessment Period (please see the Undergraduate Regulations).
+You should therefore read the regulations carefully to ensure that you are fully aware of progression and award requirements that apply to you. - 2.
+Students who fail to progress to the next year of study, or fail to graduate, will be informed of the decision of the School Progression and Award Board through Campus Connect at the same time that module marks are released.
+Information will be provided at this time in relation to the opportunities for resitting, repeating, or taking first sits in modules that have been failed, or notification will be provided that registration with the University has been discontinued due to academic failure. - 3.
+Students are usually only permitted 2 attempts at a module(s) or year of study so failure at the second attempt may result in discontinuation of your studies with the University. - 4.
+Undergraduate Summer Resits: Undergraduate students who fail to progress to the subsequent year may, in accordance with set criteria, be offered a resit during the Summer Vacation Assessment Period SV-AP (please see the Undergraduate Regulations).
 Please see Part 5(C) for further information. - 5.
-Undergraduate First Sits: Undergraduate students who are granted a 'First Sit' or 'First Sit for Repeat/ Resit' due to extenuating circumstances will normally be expected to complete or resubmit the assessment during the Summer Vacation Assessment Period.
+Undergraduate First Sits: Undergraduate students who are granted a 'First Sit' or 'First Sit for Repeat/ Resit' due to extenuating circumstances will normally be expected to complete or resubmit the assessment during the Summer Vacation Assessment Period SV-AP.
 Please see Part 5(C) for further information. - 6.
-Postgraduate Summer Resits: Postgraduate students on September-starting degree courses who have failed taught module(s) prior to the submission of their dissertation or final project may be offered a resit during the Summer Vacation Assessment Period.
+Postgraduate Summer Resits: Postgraduate students on September-starting degree courses who have failed taught module(s) prior to the submission of their dissertation or final project may be offered a resit during the Summer Vacation Assessment Period SV-AP.
 Please see Part 5(C) for further information.